Rozanova/Native-App-UX-Course/Syllabus.md

 ### Course Description and Objectives
-Projects in user experience and user interface design for mobile.
-The course focuses on usability heuristics, research (human-centered design methodologies) and competitive analysis, information architecture (site maps), rapid prototyping and usability testing.
+This course entails a project in user experience and user interface design for mobile.
+The course focuses on usability heuristics, research (human-centered design methodologies) and competitive analysis, information architecture, rapid prototyping and usability testing.
 We will go over the difference between UX and Visual Design and learn how to present and defend our design decisions.
+Students will familiarize themsleves with native UI elements in Apple and Android platforms and design for one of the platforms of their choice.

 ### Things to bring to class: